-When you make your application you will need to pay a lodgement fee.
-If any other fees apply, you will need to pay them too, as Council is not required to deal with your application until all fees are paid.
-Council can then register your application and begin assessing it against the provisions in the Act.
+When you make your application you will need to pay a lodgement fee and any other fees that may apply.
+Council is not required to deal with your application until all fees are paid and information received.
+Council will then register your application and begin assessing it against the provisions in the Act.

 What happens with my application?